-Employees working with government and governmentowned entities may not participate in any private business or professional activity or have any direct or indirect financial interest that would create a conflict between their private interests and their responsibilities to Equifax.
-Employees who seek to participate in activities that involve outside organizations that are customers, competitors or suppliers; to serve on federal advisory committees; or to engage in other activities that could create legal or business risk must obtain prior approval from their manager, their HR Business Partner, the Legal Department and the Corporate Ethics Officer.
+Empoyees working with government and government-owned entities may not participate in any private business or professional activity or have any direct or indirect financial interest that would create a conflict between their private interests and their responsibilities to Equifax.
+Employees who seek to participate in activities that involve outside organizations that are customers, competitors or suppliers; to serve on federal advisory committees; or to engage in other activities that could create legal or business risk must obtain prior approval from their manager and the Corporate Ethics Officer.